MarwanIbrahimAmin/PowerBI-Sales-Returns-Dashboard/README.md

 ##  About Me

-Hi, I'm Marwan Ibrahim Amin, a passionate Data Analyst with a focus on transforming raw data into actionable insights.
-I specialize in developing comprehensive business intelligence solutions using tools like Power BI, SQL, and Excel.
-My goal is to empower businesses with data-driven decision-making capabilities.
+Hi, I'm **Marwan Ibrahim Amin**, a Data Analyst with strong expertise in designing and delivering end-to-end business intelligence solutions.
+I specialize in leveraging tools such as **Power BI, SQL, and Excel** to build interactive dashboards, optimize data models, and uncover actionable business insights.
+My focus is on turning complex datasets into clear, impactful stories that drive strategic decisions and measurable business outcomes.

 Feel free to connect with me on LinkedIn: [Marwan Ibrahim Amin](https://www.linkedin.com/in/marwan-ibrahim-amin/)